PRESERVING AND PROMOTING THE HISTORY OF THE TOWN OF WAPPINGER,

 We are very pleased to provide you an opportunity to virtually visit this historic Homestead.
 The virtual tour is a set of beautiful 360 degree panoramic images of every major room in the Homestead which you can fully control and view.
 There is also a clickable point within some rooms which allows you to learn more about a particular item.

-We encourage you to come visit us to see the Mesier Homestead in person!
+Come visit us to see the Mesier Homestead in person!
 You will learn more about its history, artifacts, and the roles the Brower and Mesier families played in Revolutionary War and the development of Wappingers Falls.
 For more information, our tour schedule and how you can become a Docent or Greeter, press the "Learn More" button.

 Scheduled Mesier Homestead Tours

-The Mesier Homestead is open for tours weekdays and select Saturdays beginning May 15, 2021.
+The Mesier Homestead is open for tours!

 Weekday tours are our Signature Experience private tours; day and time are flexible but advanced reservations are required.